lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Validating form inputs
 * Creating Vue.js SSR applications using Vite SSR

 If you are also interested in the preceding Vue.js essential knowledge and skills, please consider [*Advanced Vue.js Web Development*](https://github.com/lautiamkok/Advanced-Vue.js-Web-Development) too in your learning journey.
 You can check out [this page](https://lauthiamkok.net/origins/digital/advanced-vuejs-web-development) for how to purchase the course guide.
-Most importantly, *Advanced Nuxt.js Web Development* is a concise version of its predecessor.
+Most importantly, *Advanced Nuxt Web Development* is a concise version of its predecessor.
 Hence, the basic and entry-level knowledge and skills are not included in this course, such as:

 * What is a Vue component?
 * Creating custom Vue transitions